EC2 IO stress

 Multiple workers

-It defines the CPU threads to be run to spike the file system utilization, this will increase the growth of filesystem consumption.
-You can tune it using the NUMBER_OF_WORKERS
+CPU threads that need to be run to increase the file system utilization.
+This increases the amount of file system consumed.
+Tune it using the NUMBER_OF_WORKERS environment variable.

 # multiple workers to utilize resources